KettleMC-Network/EasterEggs/README.md

-# Gradle Setup for KettleMC.net Plugins
+# 🐰 Easter Eggs

+A simple plugin adding easter eggs to the game using YML for the config and JSON for the data.

-Based on the [CFW](https://github.com/CuukyOfficial/CFW)/[VaroPlugin](https://github.com/CuukyOfficial/VaroPlugin) by Cuuky
+Based on the [CFW](https://github.com/CuukyOfficial/CFW) by Cuuky